karthiknara/ContextCraft/README.md

 This project is currently in the planning and early development phase.
 More information and features will be added as development progresses.

+## Why 'ContextCraft'?

+The name 'ContextCraft' was chosen to reflect the tool's capability to craft contextual data that is tailored for the training of language models.
+Just as a craftsperson meticulously shapes materials into a final product, ContextCraft shapes raw data into structured prompt-completion pairs.
+These pairs are essential for language models to understand and generate human-like text, making ContextCraft a pivotal tool in the context of AI and machine learning.

 ## Planned Features

 - Data Input and Validation